jamiehenzy/CTGA_UNIX_HPC/README_file_template.md

 ### Notes on editing or other specifics

 In addition to the absolute requirement of including a README file, your submissions also absolutely MUST NOT CONTAIN EXTRANEOUS LINES OF TEXT.
 What do I mean by this?
 Let's say you are asked to do something with a large file and your first attempt results in a display of the entire file on your screen, making up hundreds of lines of text.
 I ABSOLUTELY WILL NOT SCROLL THROUGH THIS TO TRY TO FIND YOUR WORK.
-Instead, after saving your Terminal session as a text file, you'll open it with a text editor like TextEdit on Mac or Notepad on Windows and delete all those extra lines.
+What you should do instead: after saving your Terminal session as a text file, open it with a text editor like TextEdit on Mac or Notepad on Windows and delete all those extra lines.
 Or, say you are asked to print the contents of your Download file but you have never once in your life removed a file so there are a hundred.
 To know that you carried out the command correctly, I only need to see a few lines of content from your Downloads and you can delete the rest after saving the file and before submitting it.

 In either case, include a note in your README file that says something like, "I deleted content to save space in exercise U24", etc.

+### Where to place your README file

 You only need one README file for any submission, and it should be placed at the top level of your submitted files.
 For example, your UNIX/HPC submission might be in a directory called Tutorials, with a subdirectory called, "UNIX_HPC".
 The logical place for the README file would be at the same level as "UNIX_HPC".
 Again, think about the user and how best to help them navigate your files so that they will be more inclined to evaluate your work generously ("Ahem").